goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 These module serves different domains.

-Someday you will need to scale them independently.
-But for now, let's start with a monolith:
+Let's start to deploy your application as a monolith:

 ![Monolith mode](images/fastApp-monolith.png)